mathieu-benoit/acm-workshop/content/whereami/deploy-authorization-policies.md

 echo -e "https://${WHERE_AMI_INGRESS_GATEWAY_HOST_NAME}"
 ```

 You should now have the Whereami app working successfully.
+Congrats!